 [NIST SHALL] Requirement IDs that may partially be addressed in any subsection below (see Appendix B): 21, 45, 46, 50, 51, 52, 53, 101, 108, 110, 111, 112, 113, 114

 <Provide a detailed description of any conditioning.
-Include algorithm certificate numbers for vetted conditioning components.>
+For vetted conditioning components, ADDITIONALLY include algorithm certificate numbers.>

 <If keys are used, discuss how any value used to determine the key is not used as any other “input” to the conditioning component (and thus is not counted in that conditioning component’s hin).
 Include details regarding key sizes used, keys used during algorithm testing (for vetted conditioning components), keys used in normal operation and when the keys are created (and that this creation occurs prior to any data being output from the entropy source).>